-As the end of 2020 draws near, it’s time for accredited businesses to renew their accreditation for 2021.
-If you currently hold an accreditation with Safe Food, you will have been sent a renewal notice on 5 November 2020.
+If you currently hold an accreditation with Safe Food, you would have been sent a renewal notice on 5 November 2020.
 This was either emailed or posted to you, based on your preferred contact method.

 Why have I received a renewal notice?